 A second recurring theme is that the energy sector is a political system as much as an economic one.
-Energy economics gives clear, standard prescriptions for how energy policy should work-eliminate subsidies, price at a marginal cost, regulate natural monopolies, and so forth-that are politically all but impossible in many countries.
+Energy economics gives clear, standard prescriptions for how energy policy should work-eliminate subsidies, price at a marginal cost, set prices that incorporate the external costs of energy use, regulate natural monopolies, and so forth-that are politically all but impossible in many countries.
 Instead we see, as a rule, that energy is wildly mispriced, and many segments of the energy sector are loss-making.
 Energy, rather than being priced at social cost, is often priced below private cost and used as a tool for redistribution.
 The broader point is that energy markets are often immature in developing countries, and so governments play a much larger role in energy's distribution than in developed countries; the result is that it is impossible to analyse these markets and consider reforms without accounting for political economy considerations.